ZakarFin/zakarfin.github.io/oskari_foss4g_2024/notes.md

 https://github.com/oskariorg/oskari-documentation/
 https://github.com/oskariorg/oskari-documentation-site/

+Accessibility

 What we will be working on next:
 Community:
-New website & improving documentation
+- New website & improving documentation
-Instructions for Procurement
+- Instructions for Procurement
 Developing Oskari:
-Finishing touches for React (map publisher)
+- Finishing touches for React (map publisher)
-Combining own places and datasets for easier maintenance Maintaining a large number (1000>) of map layers: Improving admin tools and especially reporting tools for Oskari’s admin users
+- Combining own places and datasets for easier maintenance
+- Maintaining a large number (1000>) of map layers: Improving admin tools and especially reporting tools for Oskari’s admin users
-Accessibility of published maps
+- Accessibility of published maps

 --------------
 2.12 & 2.13